yeyu2005/Sleep-Apnea-Detection-via-TDA/README.md

 ## Short Overview
 This repository implements the **Topo‑ECG** pipeline for the PhysioNet Apnea‑ECG database.
 It provides an end-to-end framework including raw ECG ingestion, noise filtering, R‑peak detection, cubic spline RR interpolation, and feature extraction.

 The core novelty is a dual-stream architecture that fuses **Traditional HRV features** (time/frequency/non-linear domains) with **Topological Data Analysis (TDA)** features (Persistence Images extracted via Takens embedding and Vietoris-Rips filtration).
-Fused features are evaluated using Random Forest, BiLSTM, and Time Series Transformer models via strict patient-level GroupKFold cross-validation.
+Fused features are evaluated using Random Forest, BiLSTM, and Time Series Transformer models.

 ---